-No appeals will be undertaken for participants who have violated the CLS Spark Terms and Conditions or have outstanding program requirements, including but not limited to payment, evaluations, and testing.
-Appeal requests will be accepted when all program requirements are met.

-19. Internet and Media Guidelines - Participants who share their CLS Spark experiences publicly via Internet-based media acknowledge that theirs is not an official U.S. Department of State website, blog, or posting, and that the views and information presented are their own and do not represent those of CLS Spark or the U.S. Department of State.
-Participants must agree to adhere to CLS Spark Internet and Media Guidelines on AIS Forms as a condition of participation in CLS Spark.

-- 20. Personal and Program Property Participants are responsible for safe-guarding stipend funds.
-Lost or stolen stipend funds, equipment, or other property cannot be replaced by CLS Spark. - 21.
+- No appeals will be undertaken for participants who have violated the CLS Spark Terms and Conditions or have outstanding program requirements, including but not limited to payment, evaluations, and testing.
+Appeal requests will only be accepted when all program requirements are met. - 18.
+Internet and Media Guidelines Participants who share their CLS Spark experiences publicly via Internet-based media acknowledge that their posting is not an official U.S. Department of State website, blog, or posting and that the views and information presented are their own and do not represent those of American Councils, CLS Spark Institutes, or the U.S. Department of State.
+Participants must agree to adhere to CLS Spark Internet and Media Guidelines on AIS Forms as a condition of participation in CLS Spark. - 19.
+Personal and Program Property Participants are responsible for safeguarding their stipend funds.
+Lost or stolen stipend funds, equipment, or other property cannot be replaced by CLS Spark - 20.
 Sexual Harassment Policy The CLS Program, including CLS Spark, is committed to maintaining high standards of conduct and an environment for participants and staff that is free from sexual harassment.
 Finalists must review the CLS Sexual Harassment Policy and agree to adhere to the policy provided on AIS Forms as a condition of participation in the CLS Program.
-Participants and staff are prohibited from engaging in sexual misconduct, including sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, or other spoken, written, or physical conduct of a sexual nature when such conduct has the purpose or effect of interfering with an individual's participation in the program or creating an intimidating, hostile, or offensive environment.
-Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or a termination of the CLS Spark award (see Section 23 and Section 24).

-If a participant reports to CLS Program staff that harassment has occurred on the CLS Program, or if CLS Program staff otherwise learns of a sexual assault or sexual harassment incident, CLS Program staff will provide prompt support and assistance.
+Participants and staff are prohibited from engaging in sexual misconduct, including sexual harassment, which includes unwelcome sexual advances, requests for sexual favors, or other spoken, written, or physical conduct of a sexual nature.
+Depending on the severity of the incident, disciplinary actions for sexual harassment by a participant may include a warning, probation, or immediate termination of the CLS Spark award (see Section 22 and Section 23). - If a participant reports to CLS Program staff that harassment has occurred on the CLS Program, or if CLS Program staff otherwise learns of a sexual assault or sexual harassment incident, CLS Program staff will provide prompt support and assistance.
 CLS Program staff are required to report the incident to their supervisor or program director.
 Known incidents must also be reported to the U.S. Department of State.
-Participants should review the CLS Sexual Harassment Policy for information regarding resources that they may access directly, and that will not result in communication about the incident to the CLS Program or U.S. Department of State.

-- 22. Prohibited Activities The following activities are prohibited while participating in CLS Spark, and will result in disciplinary action, including possible dismissal from CLS Spark (see Section 23 and Section 24): - a.
+Participants should review the CLS Sexual Harassment Policy for information regarding resources that they may access directly, and that will not result in communication about the incident to the CLS Program or the U.S. Department of State. - 21.
+Prohibited Activities The following activities are prohibited while participating in CLS Spark, and will result in disciplinary action, including possible dismissal from CLS Spark (see Section 22 and Section 23): - a.
 Violation of local or U.S. law. - b.
 Violent, abusive, disruptive, inappropriate, or offensive behavior against others, including but not limited to faculty, staff, participants, language partners, or host community members, including: - Any form of verbal abuse, bullying behavior or cyberbullying, including the use of profanity, derogatory or degrading comments, obscene gestures, or threats; and - Disorderly, disrespectful, disruptive, threatening, or intimidating conduct, including disruptive actions that interfere with the learning environment or impede the ability to carry out program-related activities. - c.
-Culturally insensitive or disrespectful conduct, including, but not limited to, the following: - Behavior, including online activity, that impairs current program, diplomatic, or cultural relations or could have an adverse impact on future relations between the U.S. Department of State and its CLS Program and the partner institution, partner country/location, program staff, or other partner organizations; - Engaging in any behavior, including online activity, that is considered culturally offensive to the host country and its population; or - Initiating conversations, including online discussions, on topics that are considered inappropriate or offensive for discussion with program staff, language partners, fellow participants, and/or members of the host community. - d.
-Sexual harassment (see Section 21). - e.
-Academic misconduct (see Section 15).
+Culturally insensitive or disrespectful conduct, including, but not limited to, the following: - Behavior, including online activity, that impairs current program, diplomatic, or cultural relations or could have an adverse impact on future relations between the U.S. Department of State and its CLS Program and the partner institution, partner country/location, program staff, or other partner organizations;